w3c/mathml/docs/accessibility.md

 Since the use of Content MathML, especially in addition to Presentation MathML, involves adding more markup to an encoding that is already verbose, The [MathML 4 refresh community group](https://www.w3.org/community/mathml4/) is working on a way to minimize the amount of additional markup needed to recover the semantic interpretation of a presentational expression.  _Semantic markup_ refers to the proposals of that group to meet this need.

 *Note: the CG is still actively discussing potential solutions, so the solutions mentioned here are not final and will likely change.
-What is likely to be true of any solution is that it will entail the addition of attributes to Presentation MathML*
+What is likely to be true of any solution is that it will entail the addition of attributes to Presentation MathML*.

 The markup form that has been proposed for semantic markup extends Presentation MathML with a math subject attribute to carry the semantic context, and a math role attribute to carry the semantic information.
 `aria-label` can be used to force the words to speak.